Vadskye/Rise/docs/standard_effects.md

   them still useful against swarms of weak enemies.
 Therefore:
   * AOE damage effects should generally have accuracy penalties instead of damage penalties
   * AOE damage effects should generally gain damage bonuses instead of accuracy bonuses
-* For combination damage/condition effects, damage penalties still allow the condition to be applied, while accuracy penalties make the whole ability likely to be useless.
+* For combination damage/debuff effects, damage penalties still allow the debuff to be applied, while accuracy penalties make the whole ability likely to be useless.
 Therefore:
-  * Damage/condition effects should generally have damage penalties instead of accuracy penalties
+  * Damage/debuff effects should generally have damage penalties instead of accuracy penalties
-  * Damage/condition effects should generally have accuracy bonuses instead of damage bonuses
+  * Damage/debuff effects should generally have accuracy bonuses instead of damage bonuses

 ### Focus spells vs maneuvers